Idan-sh/Predictions/README.md

 <h1 align="center">Predictions</h1>

 ## About
-A Java-based application designed for conducting simulations to assess the impact of modifications to an environment.
+A JavaFX application designed for conducting simulations to assess the impact of modifications to an environment.

 The simulations involve defining a population of entities within a virtual world, where a set of rules is applied to statistically modify certain properties of the entities.